The CrossFit Life

 When Sharon Schuh’s husband was laid off from his job, they had to give up their CrossFit membership.
 Fortunately, they didn’t have to give up CrossFit.

 My son, Eric, started CrossFit at CrossFit Pacific Beach in 2010, and he immediately began using a variety of tactics—including begging, shaming and demanding—to get me and my husband, Tim, to try it out.
-Eric was convinced we’d love it.
-And while I… Continue Reading
+Eric was convinced we’d love… Continue Reading

 Nutrition is a key part of CrossFit, but many trainers shy away from discussing eating habits.
 Chip Johnston thinks that’s a huge mistake.